 Function: Replaces figures separated by a slash with 'common' (diagonal) fractions.

-Example: The user enters 3/4 in a recipe and gets the threequarters fraction.
+Example: The user enters 3/4 in a recipe and gets the three quarters fraction.

 Recommended implementation: The frac table maps sets of figures separated by slash or fraction characters to corresponding fraction glyphs in the font.
 These may be precomposed fractions (GSUB lookup type 4) or arbitrary fractions (GSUB lookup type 1).